mirja-t/bahn-und-bike/README.md

 The map clipping is calculated in a custom hook that takes in the longest trainline distance from the starting point.

+## Features

++ Show all direct trains from Berlin within the chosen time
++ Show all cycling routes that cross the chosen train line
++ Show available train stations along a chosen cycling route when a leg of the cycling route was clicked
++ Show possible cycling route combinations when a leg of the cycling route was clicked

 ## To Dos

 + Add interactive functionality like activation of more than one veloroute section